Shaping the distribution of neural responses with interneurons in a recurrent circuit model: Discussion

 \section{Discussion}

-We derived a novel online algorithm for transforming a signal to approximate a target distribution, using a recurrent neural circuit with Hebbian synaptic plasticity, gain modulation and adaptation of neural activation functions.
-Our model draws inspiration from the extensive neuroscience literature on efficient coding \citep{barlowpossible1961}, Hebbian synaptic plasticity \citep{caporale2008spike}, interneuron function \citep{kepecs2014interneuron} and gain modulation \citep{ferguson2020mechanisms}.
-The model proposes complementary roles for different physiological processes: Hebbian synaptic plasticity learns directions that are least matched to the target distribution and interneurons adapt their gains and activation functions to transform the marginal responses along these directions.
+We derived a novel online algorithm for transforming a signal to approximate a target distribution, using a recurrent neural circuit with Hebbian synaptic plasticity, gain modulation, and adaptation of interneuron activation functions.
+The model draws inspiration from the extensive neuroscience literature on efficient coding \citep{barlowpossible1961}, Hebbian synaptic plasticity \citep{caporale2008spike}, interneuron function \citep{kepecs2014interneuron} and gain modulation \citep{ferguson2020mechanisms}, proposing complementary roles for different physiological processes: Hebbian synaptic plasticity learns stimulus axes that are least matched to the target distribution, and interneurons adapt their gains and activation functions to transform the marginal responses along these axes.

-Our circuit model captures many features of biological circuits, including interneurons, neural adaptation and Hebbian synaptic plasticity, providing a bridge between neural anatomy and physiology and a computational objective inspired by efficient coding.
-In particular, our model suggests precise relationships between marginal statistics of the signal and interneuron input-output functions.
 The form of the input-output function for the local interneurons---linear-nonlinear with gain modulation---closely resembles phenomenological models of neurons \citep{goris2014partitioning}, and the parameters $\rmW$, $\vtheta$, $\rvg$ can potentially be fit to neural recordings and compared with the optimal parameters that can be derived from the signal statistics $p_\rvs$.
-Furthermore, our model predicts a relation between the interneuron activation function and the circuit transform; see Fig.~\ref{fig:scalar}CD for an example of an expansive interneuron activation function that corresponds to a compressive circuit transformation.
+Furthermore, our model predicts a relationship between the interneuron activation function and the circuit transform; see Fig.~\ref{fig:scalar}CD for an example of an expansive interneuron activation function that corresponds to a compressive circuit transformation.